 The construction costs associated with dry detention ponds range considerably.
-One recent study evaluated the cost of all pond systems (Brown and Schueler, 1937).
-Adjusting for inflation, the cost of dry extended detention ponds can be estimated with the equation
+One recent study evaluated the cost of all pond systems (Brown and Schueler, 1997).
+Adjusting for inflation, the cost of dry extended detention ponds can be estimated with the equation where:

-$C = 12.4V^{0.760}$
+C = 12.4V^{0.760}

-C = Construction, design, and permitting cost, and
+- C = Construction, design, and permitting cost, and V = Volume needed to control the 10-year storm (ft3).

+- Using this equation, typical construction costs are

-\$ 41,600 for a 1 acre-foot pond
+- \$ 41.600 for a 1 acre-foot pond

-\$ 239,000 for a 10 acre-foot pond
+- \$ 239.000 for a 10 acre-foot pond

-\$ 1.380,000 for a 100 acre-foot pond
+- \$ 1,380,000 for a 100 acre-foot pond

-volume basis.
+Interestingly, these costs are generally slightly higher than the cost of wet ponds on a cost per total volume basis.
 Dry detention ponds are generally less expensive on a given site, because they are usually smaller than a wet pond design.

 Ponds do not consume a large area compared to the total area treated (typically 2 to 3 percent of the contributing drainage area).
 It is important to note, however, that each pond is generally large.
-Other practices, such as filters or swales, may be "squeezed in" on relatively unusable land, but ponds need a relatively contributed by the practices. relatively large continuous area.
+Other practices, such as filters or swales, may be "squeezed in" on relatively unusable land, but ponds need a relatively large continuous area.